Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_4_arithmetic.rst

 Tensor arithmetic
 ----------------------

-In cytnx, Tensor can performs arithmetic operation such as **+, -, x, /, +=, -=, *=, /=** with another Tensor or scalalr, just like the standard way you do in python.
+In cytnx, arithmetic operations such as **+, -, x, /, +=, -=, *=, /=** can be performed between a Tensor and either another Tensor or a scalar, just like the standard way it is done in python.

 Type promotion
 ********************
-Arithmetic operation in Cytnx follows the similar pattern of type promotion as standard C++/python.
+Arithmetic operations in Cytnx follow a similar pattern of type promotion as standard C++/python.
-When Tensor performs arithmetic operation with another Tensor or scalar, the output Tensor will have the dtype as the one that has stronger type.
+When an arithmetic operation between a Tensor and another Tensor or scalar is performed, the output Tensor will have the same dtype as the input with the stronger type.

-The Types order from strong to weak as:
+The Type order from strong to weak is:

     * Type.ComplexDouble
     * Type.ComplexFloat